 - What are the top 3 challenges related to ?
 How often do they occur? - How much time do you spend on those challenges? - Can you tell me a story about the last time that challenge happened and what you did? - What, if anything, have you done to solve these challenges? - What don't you like about the solutions you tried?
-OR On a scale of 1-10, how would you rate each solution?
+OR On a scale of 1-10, how would you rate your current solution?
 Why did you give it that number? - Who has to approve purchases?
-Do you need any approval to try them? - Who else should I talk to?
+Do you need any approval to try a new product or serve? - Who else should I talk to?